High-Frequency Trading: Pros & Cons

 The Sharpe Ratio, or risk-reward ratio, is hence abnormally high.
 Compared to the traditional investor who employs a long-term strategy, the ratio is significantly higher.
 In addition to increasing the likelihood of a huge loss, a high-frequency trader may occasionally just make a fraction of a cent, which is all they need to make gains throughout the day.

 The claim that HFT only produces “ghost liquidity” in the market is one of its main criticisms.
-Opponents of HFT point out that because the assets are only held for a short period of time, the liquidity provided is not “real.”
-The security has already been exchanged several times by high-frequency traders before the average investor can purchase it.
-The huge liquidity that HFT produced has mostly subsided by the time the average investor places an order.
+Opponents of HFT point out that because they hold assets for only a short period, the liquidity HFT provides is not “real.”
+High-frequency traders already exchange the security several times before the average investor can purchase it.

 Ethics and Market Impact